mihikjw/sealvm/README.md

 # SealVM
-SealVM is a 16-bit, big-endian virtual machine, written in C++ with an ASM compiler in Python.
+SealVM is a 16-bit, big-endian virtual machine, written in C with an ASM compiler in Python.
 You can find 'main' source code under `/cmd`.

 ## Applications `/cmd`
 ### SealVM